Glossary

 Do I need a repricer if I sell private label?

 Yes.
 Even private-label sellers face pricing pressure from competitors, demand fluctuations, and inventory constraints.
-A smart repricer (or dynamic pricing tool) helps you capture more margin when demand is high and protect velocity when it drops.
+A profit-aware repricer (or dynamic pricing tool) helps you capture more margin when demand is high and protect velocity when it drops.

 Related terms